-Pluto as a Greek God or Pluto as a Roman God?
+Who Was Pluto?
+A Greek God or Pluto a Roman God?

 Pluto is normally seen as the Roman version of the Greek god Hades.
 The name Pluto has some pretty ambivalent connotations.
-On the one hand, Pluto in Roman stands for god of wealth, so he was thought to be very rich.
+Pluto in Roman stands for the god of wealth, so he was thought to be very rich.
 The treasures owned by Pluto were ample, ranging from gold to diamonds that he found under the earth.

 The Greek god Hades was known to be the most feared of all gods.
 People were even afraid to say his name out loud.
 Indeed, Hades was the original he who must not be named.
 The idea was that, as long as you didn’t say his name, he would not pay attention to you.
 But, if you did, he would notice, and you would die sooner than expected.
 Pluto wasn’t feared as such.